AusClimateService/npcp/reports/phase1/phase1_report.md

   is for a maximum increase of 50% applied to values greater than or equal to 10mm.
   For instance, a model daily precipitation value of 20mm could potentially be bias corrected up to a maximum value of 30mm.
-  For precipitation, there is an additional default option (which can be overriden) that values of 0 rainfall be left unchanged (i.e. no bias correction is applied).
+  For precipitation, there is an additional default option (which can be overridden) that values of 0 rainfall be left unchanged (i.e. no bias correction is applied).
 - _Trend matching_: The long-term trend in the data can be removed prior to applying the bias correction and then added back in afterwards to ensure that the bias correction